 Annually updated information

-The Australian Government authorises updated information to be published and this is done on the Taxation Office website 2 each year: it updates the eligibility criteria based on level of income – and the level of undeducted contribution the government is willing to ‘subsidise’ in this format.
-Refer to the link below for eligibility criteria in more recent years.
+The Australian Government publishes updates on the Taxation Office website 2 each year.
+It updates the eligibility criteria based on level of income – and the level of undeducted contribution the government is willing to ‘subsidise’ in this format.
+Refer to the footer link below for eligibility criteria in more recent years.